dottedmag/dottedmag.net/cv.md

 software suddenly reappearing out of the blue and how to version REST protocols to avoid breakages while staying flexible.

-## Software development

-Give me a task, I'll do it.
-Or better: give me a problem and I'll solve it.

-I always try to see the big picture: can this problem be solved without writing new code?
-By deleting existing code?
-By a change in an internal process?
-Or by using an external service (price, SLA)?
-Does this problem need to be solved at all?

 ## (Distributed) team leadership

 I have experience leading small engineering teams (from 2 to 8 people), both